esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 An ontology (or controlled vocabulary) is a standard definition of key concepts in your community/research team and focuses on how those concepts are related to one another.
 A controlled vocabulary is a set of terms that you have to pick from.
-Using an ontology helps:
+Using an ontology:

-- others to understand the structure and content of your data,
+1. helps others to understand the structure and content of your data,
-- make your data findable, interoperable and reusable.
+2. makes your data findable, interoperable and reusable.

 > ## A controlled vocabulary for climate and forecast data
 >